1. Always Measuring Digital Campaigns

 2. Being Cool About Data Capture

-Customers, whether they’re businesses or consumers, are happy to divulge some data in return for information or free services.
+Customers, whether they’re businesses or consumers, are usually happy to divulge some data in return for information or free services.
 It’s acceptable these days to give some information away for free, just like we do in the Clever Marketing blog.
 We’re happy to give you tips and insights in the world of graphic design and web development, for nothing in return other than a smile on your face that we’ve helped you out.
-Better still is an acknowledgement or a social share and we’re always delighted when you share our blog posts and content on Twitter or Facebook.
+Better still is an acknowledgement or a social share and we’re always delighted when you share our blog posts and content on Twitter or over on our Facebook.

 (Ultimately, we’d really love you to be a customer of ours, whether you take us on for a print job, a website redesign or an SEO/PPC campaign, but let’s just get to know each other first)